Roman Catholic

 Assigned to the newly–formed on 04.04.1919 „Relief of Lviv” 19th Infantry Regiment — the units that formed it made a significant contribution in preventing the encirclement of Lviv by the Ukrainians, during Polish–Ukrainian war 1918‐1919.
 Together with the regiment prob. took part in further fights with Ukrainians, including the capture for Tarnopil (06.1919), at Pomoryany (06.1919), on the Zolotaya Lipa river (till 24.06.1919), on the Zlochiv–Pidkamin line (06‐07.1919).
 In 1920, during Polish–Russian 1919‐1921, the regiment battled in Ukraine with the attacking Bolshevik troops of Budyonny's 1st Cavalry Army, including at Volkovintsy (04.1920), near Samhorodok (05.06.1920), by the Styr river (07.1920).
 After the Russian defeat in the Battle of Warsaw (known as „Miracle on the Vistula”), took part in the displacement of the Russians to the east (till 09.1920).
 On 27.02.1921, the regiment returned to Lviv.

-After Polish state announced 08.1939 general mobilisation became head of pastoral ministry and chaplain of 27th Infantry Division of the „Pomerania Army” of the Polish Armed Forces with HQ based in Kovel, in the rank of senior chaplain (major).
+After Polish state announced 08.1939 general mobilisation became head of pastoral ministry of 27th Infantry Division of the „Pomerania Army” of the Polish Armed Forces with HQ based in Kovel, and the chaplain of its 23rd Infantry Regiment named after Col.

 The „Pomerania Army” was tasked to defend Pomerania region on the Polish–German front.